PrestaShop/docs/src/content/1.7/modules/sample-modules/extending-sf-form-with-upload-image-field.md

 In this tutorial we are going to build a module which extends `Suppliers` form (SELL -> Catalog -> Brands & Suppliers).
 You will learn how to:

-- create Symfony controller
+- Create Symfony controller
-- repository classes
-- Symfony entity
+- Doctrine entity
+- Repository class
-- Uploader class
+- Image Uploader class
+- Twig View